 - Do I need a permit to place it?

-You can discuss this with the skip bin provider so that you will be assured with the proper placement of the skips.
+You can discuss this with the skip bin provider so that you will be assured of the proper placement of the skips.

-As mentioned above, almost all type of rubbish can be put inside a skip bin, therefore, there are still certain types of rubbish that not allowed but people tend to forget about this and just put everything inside resulting in violation breaking then extra cost charged.
+As mentioned above, almost all types of rubbish can be put inside a skip bin, therefore, there are still certain types of rubbish that are not allowed but people tend to forget about this and just put everything inside resulting in a violation of breaking and then extra cost charged.

 Here are some types of rubbish that are not allowed inside a skip bin: